Welcome introduction from Routes. Hear what you can expect over the course of the event.

 -

-Securing Routes: Building Strong Partnerships Between Airlines, Airports, and Tourism
+Securing Routes: Building Strong Partnerships Between Airlines, Airports, and Destinations

 Securing new routes has never been more competitive.
 As airlines take a disciplined approach to capacity deployment, airports and destinations must present compelling, data-driven cases to win investment.